Ftalxx/Small-Projects-Compilation/README.md

 ### 2. Javascript Music Soundboard
 An interactive music soundboard application that allows users to trigger different sounds with buttons.
 For more details, visit the [Music Soundboard README](./music-soundboard/README.md).

+### 3. Spotify Song & Album Tracker
+A React application that allows users to search for artists, view their top albums, and retrieve the top 3 tracks from each album.
+For more details, see the [Spotify App README](./Spotify-Album-Tracker/README.md).

 ## Contributing
 If you have suggestions or improvements for any of the projects, feel free to open an issue or submit a pull request.
 Contributions are welcome!